- January 25, 2021

-The Wolper Law Firm continues to investigate various brokerages who oversold Non-Traded Real Estate Investment Trusts (“Non-Traded REITs”) to retail customers.
+The Wolper Law Firm, P.A. continues to investigate various brokerages who oversold Non-Traded Real Estate Investment Trusts (“Non-Traded REITs”) to retail customers.
 In recent months, the number of non-traded REITs reporting low trading prices and reduced or ceased dividends has increased, threatening not just the income that investors were hoping for but jeopardizing their capital investment as well.

 Why do investors choose non-traded REITs?